Elliot-Chan-120/NOCTURNAL/README.md

 **[4] Molecular Optimization: generating new chemical compounds!**

-The crown jewel of this entire project.
-I named the class algorithm system “MutaGen” as it essentially “mutates” chemical compounds and “generates” new compound analogs, which will most likely have an increased pIC50 value by the end of the function.
+The *crown jewel* of this entire project.
+I named the class algorithm system *MutaGen* as it essentially “mutates” chemical compounds and “generates” new compound analogs, which will most likely have an increased pIC50 value by the end of the function.

 It should be noted that I have no clue if this exact algorithm may be novel, I developed it independently from 1-6am after a random epiphany and am unaware of any identical implementations in the field.
 I do intend to tweak it in the future with the purpose of optimized results.
 Let’s run the algorithm.